compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 > I never understood lex because it's so easy to write a bunch of C codes faster then Lex [1]

-## Competing with f-open
+## General points before diving in

-SQLite advertises itself as being in competition not with other databases but with saving custom data on file.
+**Competing with f-open:** SQLite advertises itself as being in competition not with other databases but with saving custom data on file.
 If you want to save data to a file, just use and share SQLite databases.

-## Relationship with Postgres

-SQLite tries hard to keep up to the SQL standard postgres adopts as the team considers the db as the best reference platform [11].
+**Relationship with Postgres:** SQLite tries hard to keep up to the SQL standard postgres adopts as the team considers the db as the best reference platform [11].
 DRH was the keynote speaker at PGCon 2014 with a talk entitled "SQLite: Protégé of PostgreSQL".

-## Relationship with TCL

-Sometimes, SQLite talks are given at TCL conferences.
+**Relationship with TCL:** Sometimes, SQLite talks are given at TCL conferences.
 This might be tripping from a conceptual and search point of view.
 SQLite started as a TCL extension.

-## The spirit of typing

-SQLite preferred to be called flexibly typed rather than weakly typed.
+**The spirit of typing:** SQLite preferred to be called flexibly typed rather than weakly typed.
 By design, the author aimed not to get in the way of the programmer by allowing data of a different type to be inserted in the db.
 It's directly inspired by scripting languages.

-## The symbiotic relationship between SQLite And Fossil

-SQLite's code is managed by Fossil, it's Version Control System.
+**The symbiotic relationship between SQLite And Fossil:** SQLite's code is managed by Fossil, it's Version Control System.
 And, Fossil uses SQLite.

-## Open licensing

-Being in the public domain by waiving rights to the code is an incredible decision.
+**No license:** Being in the public domain by waiving rights to the code is an incredible decision.
 Add to it no external dependencies it means that people using SQLite have the peace of mind that the SQLite authors are not going to sue them over some piece of code or worry about some 3rd party companies talking about stealing code.

-## One big source file

-SQLite also provides a source file where all files are amalgamated into so that SQLite can be inserted easily into projects and compiled.
+**One big source file:** SQLite also provides a source file where all files are amalgamated into so that SQLite can be inserted easily into projects and compiled.

-## Stats

-SQLite is about 160k lines of code as now, with some 230k if comments and blank lines are included.
+**Stats:** SQLite is about 160k lines of code as now, with some 230k if comments and blank lines are included.

 <h1 id="overview" class="chapter">Chapter: Overview</h1>